brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ![Torii at Mount Koya](/assets/passages/003-kumano-kodo/torii@2x.jpg)

+We in the west tend to think of Japan as a crowded island, but the lush greenery of its wilderness is pristine.
 Walking the Kumano Kodo is a singular experience.
-We might think of Japan as a crowded island, but the lush greenery surrounding you is pristine.
-The stones underfoot look a thousand years ago, and the _torii_ arches overhead follow a cultural tradition that's even older.
-I'm not a particularly spiritual person, but I felt the ancient kami of Japan.
-They were with me every step.
+The stones underfoot look a thousand years old, and the _torii_ arches overhead follow a cultural tradition that's even older.
+Your days are spent in perfect tranquility and your nights are spent in perfect relaxation at ryokan along the way.
+You feel the country's ancient [kami] with you at every step.

 ## Mount Koya (#mount-koya)